PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques: Characterisation of PEFT Techniques with PEFT-Ref

 \subsection{LoRA}

-\textit{Module-internal topology and functionality:} LoRA \citet{DBLP:journals/corr/abs-2106-09685} adapts PLMs using low-rank decomposition matrices.
+\textit{Module-internal topology and functionality:} LoRA \cite{DBLP:journals/corr/abs-2106-09685} adapts PLMs using low-rank decomposition matrices.
 The idea is that the update of model parameters can be approximated using low-dimensional decomposition.
 LoRA reparameterises the Attention queries and values weights into low-rank matrices.
 For each, LoRA uses two small linear projection layers (inter-connectivity) to reparameterise the weights.
-LoRA receives the same input, the reparameterised weights receive (i.e.\ the insertion form is parallel).
+LoRA receives the same input that the reparameterised weights receive (i.e.\ the insertion form is parallel).

-\textit{Modular properties and collaboration with PLM:} LoRA generates queries and values of the input and collaborates via scaled addition \textit{($h + \lambda\Delta h)$} $\lambda$ (integration form) with the Attention's queries and values of the input in all Transformer layers (workspace).
+\textit{Modular properties and collaboration with PLM:} LoRA generates queries and values of the input and collaborates (integration form) via scaled addition \textit{($h + \lambda\Delta h)$} with the Attention's queries and values (workspace) of the input in all Transformer layers.
 LoRA sends all its information to the workspace (i.e.\ inter-connectivity = fixed:dense).